Pacific Mall: February 2009 shooting

 On February 20, 2009, Kit Chen "Daniel" Cheong, 26, was shot and killed at the XSITE Cell Phones store in Pacific Mall.
 The primary suspect in the case was identified as Bryan Valentine Gardner from security camera footage; Gardner was arrested in London, Ontario, on September 2, 2010, 18 months after the incident.
 On August 28, 2013, Gardner was sentenced to life in prison, with no chance of parole until 2026.

-Transportation access

-Pacific Mall is located at the corner of Steeles Avenue and Kennedy Road in Markham, along the city limits with Toronto.
-It is served by both the Toronto Transit Commission (routes 43 Kennedy and 53 Steeles East) and York Region Transit (Route 8 Kennedy) buses, and is located within walking distance of the Milliken GO Station, which connects to the Stouffville line.
-The two street entrances to the mall are located at Redlea Avenue and Clayton Drive.